jayantsingh123/IMDB_Movie_Analysis/movie_analysis.md

 <img src="movie_analysis_files/figure-html/Distribution of Budget-1.png" style="display: block; margin: auto;" />

 The distribution is right skewed, as expected.
 Most of the movies have a low budget.
-Out of curiosity, we will find the movie with highest budget.
+Out of curiosity, we identify the movie with highest budget.

 ```